A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: A probabilistic perspective for AE-based monitoring techniques

-where $N$ is the number of training samples, $\bar{x}$ is the sample mean of the number of already observed $x$, and the parameters $a$ and $b$ correspond to the shape and rate of the Gamma prior distribution, respectively.
+where $\bar{\mathbf{x}}$ is the sample mean of the number of available observations $\mathbf{x}$.
 The probability of observing a certain number of events in a given time interval can be easily calculated from (\ref{eq:neg_bin}), and a meaningful representation of the uncertainty over $\lambda$ is given in the process.
+An illustration of the Bayesian updating process is shown in Figure \ref{fig:Bayesian_updates}.
+This process essentially returns some quantified uncertainty on the predictions of new observations, which can be useful for the detection of anomalous data departing from the inferred distribution.

-An AE event may be found in the time-series by treating the \textit{ringdown-count} - or \textit{count} for short - as the random variable $x$.
-Therefore, the strategy that follows assumes that the extracted counts are distributed according to a Poisson distribution.
+The strategy that follows assumes that the extracted counts from the signal are distributed according to a Poisson distribution.
 In order to demonstrate how this reasoning can be implemented in practice, the considered AE time-series will be limited to unprocessed recordings in which distinct transient events can be observed occurring sporadically in a continuous stream of background noise.
-This type of AE signal is often referred to as a \textit{burst signal} \cite{Terchi2001}, and an example of a typical AE recording of this type can be seen in Figure \ref{fig:AE_led_break}.
+This type of AE signal is often referred to as a \textit{burst signal}~\cite{Terchi2001}, and an example of a typical AE recording of this type can be seen in Figure \ref{fig:AE_led_break}.
 Under this consideration, it is worth noting that a relatively-higher count-rate can be expected in sections encompassing an AE event.

-Given that the count extracted from any arbitrary windowed section cannot be determined with absolute certainty, counts are interpreted as realisations of a random process.
-Now, one can let the Poisson distribution model the background noise.
-The idea here is to construct a dataset comprised of uni-dimensional variables representing the counts observed in a windowed section that correspond uniquely to background noise, or sections where no obvious AE activity exists.
-It is easy to imagine that the counts in each of these sections will be low, and one would hence end-up with an array comprised of a combination of zeros and/or random positive integers near zero.
+Now, for a given threshold, one can let the Poisson distribution model the counts extracted from the background noise.
+The first step would be to construct a dataset $\mathbf{x}$, comprised of uni-dimensional features representing the counts observed in a windowed section that correspond uniquely to background noise, or sections where no obvious AE activity exists.
+It is then easy to imagine that the counts in each section will be low, and one would hence end-up with an array comprised of a combination of zeros and/or random positive integers near zero.
 This approach may seem counter-intuitive at first, since the background noise is being modelled rather than the actual AE events, but the results may be easier to interpret when evaluating the \textit{Negative Log-Likelihood} (NLL), of new observations with respect to the already inferred distribution in (\ref{eq:predictive_distribution}),

 This strategy treats AE events as anomalies in the time-series, and evaluating (\ref{eq:nll}) for new observations should therefore return higher-than-normal values whenever encountering sections in the time-series with AE events.
 In order to demonstrate this procedure in practice, a simple lead-break case-study test is now considered.